sam-phinizy/overhill-and-underdale/docs/adventures/dungeons.md

 Random pointcrawl dungeons use a technique similiar to what is described on [Merkmail](https://murkdice.substack.com/p/you-liked-that-map-huh?r=3rp84v&utm_campaign=post&utm_medium=web&triedRedirect=true) to randomly generate a dungeon.
 It focuses on building up the 'network graph' of the dungeon rather then creating a 'concrete' map as described by Merkmail.

+Every dungeon will have a set of tables that are used for that dungeon.
+While some are generic such as the [exits table](#exits-table) others are specific to the dungeon such as the [room contents table](#room-contents-table).
+These should be organized thematically.

-You can either hand draw these or use a tool like [TlDraw](https://www.tldraw.com/) to create them.
-The examples below use TlDraw.
+You can either hand draw these or use a tool like [TlDraw](https://www.tldraw.com/),Excalidraw, DrawIo, or MermaidJS to create them.
+The examples below are created with MermaidJS.

 ### Starting a dungeon